Fission360/Turbo-Mini-AS/README.md

   I've been the only one to test my design so far.
 I say it's performing well, but it's also far from perfect, so I'm calling it a beta because I want to get feedback on my design.
 Like should the air be more or less focused, or should the outlets create a sheet of air rather than more of a pipe?
 I hope that others' feedback will help to even further improve the performance of it.

 # Can I get the CAD?
-  Until I get more hours on my own shroud, and see how others are feeling about it, I will not be releasing the CAD publicly.
+  Until I get more hours on my own shroud, and see how others are feeling about it, I have decided that I will not be releasing the CAD publicly.
 A little annoying, I know, but I'm taking notes from the Stealthburner development and I still think this is best until more testing is implemented.
 But rest assured, I will be releasing f3d/step files for the design eventually, when the "production" release is finalized.

   If you have any other questions, I'm @where'sthelambSAUCE in the Voron discord server.